CtrlK

 Actionability

 The only 'actionable' content is a malicious command to download and execute arbitrary code from an untrusted source.
-There is no legitimate, constructive guidance whatsoever.
+There is zero legitimate, concrete guidance for any task.

 1 / 3